daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - perhaps some more, please report in the ERA Modding Discord server

 6. Credits
--Whole Heroes Community for support .
+-Whole Heroes Community for support!
 -Berserker for creating ERA, without him the mod would not be possible.
--AlfWithCake and anti-victor as team members.
--Daemon_n for testing and super translation into Russian language!
+-Daemon_n for testing, maintaining the assembly and super translation into Russian language!
 Community support and designing the Difficulty Mod.
--Archer for support, fixes coding and help in the chinese community.
+-Archer for support, countless fixes, code improvements, coding and help in the chinese community.
--Sandris for amazing pictures for class skills and Warmachine upgrades pictures.
+-Elmore for creating the heroes 3 launcher, an excellent tool for the community to share modifications -Sandris for amazing pictures for class skills and Warmachine upgrades pictures.
--Sagamosa Mod for inspiration and graphics.
+-Fanofheroes for pimped up secondary skill pictures -AlfWithCake and anti-victor as team members, who especially helped in the early days of the mod -Sagamosa Mod for inspiration and graphics.